cadriel/resume/content/main-content.md

     - Redesigned the entire app interface given new IA requirements.
     - Introduced, implemented and helped to migrate the team from SVN to GIT.
-    - Rewrote front end components of application layer using new technologies.
+    - Rewrote front-end components of application layer using new technologies.
     - Implemented a new RESTful API for communication with legacy backend systems in JAVA using the GRAILS framework.
     - Implemented best practices for code separation and basic OO principles.
-    - Implemented front end interactive features such as navigation, core UI components and other key elements to ensure UX and UI is consistent and usable.
+    - Implemented front-end interactive features such as navigation, core UI components and other key elements to ensure UX and UI is consistent and usable.
   ::

-  ::Experience{Company="APN Online" Website="https://www.nzherald.co.nz" Dates="2009 - 2011" JobTitle="Front End Engineer"}
+  ::Experience{Company="APN Online" Website="https://www.nzherald.co.nz" Dates="2009 - 2011" JobTitle="Front-end Engineer"}

-    ::SubHeading{Title="The Herald Newspaper"}
+    ::SubHeading{Title="The New Zealand Herald Newspaper"}
     ::

     - User Interface and User Experience advice, direction and implementation.
-    - Creative thought, recommendations and execution of front end design against existing codebases.
+    - Creative thought, recommendations and execution of front-end design against existing codebases.
     - Re-engineering existing code to meet new standards.
     - Integration of GIT as version control, migrated from SVN - along with documentation and training.

-    ::SubHeading{Title="Other notable achievements"}
+    ::SubHeading{Title="Other achievements"}
     ::

     - The design and implementation of a new video player and interface.